Business Process Automation Software

 Business Process Automation software uses business rules and automated tasks to perform processes that accomplish a specific business goal.
 The goal could be as simple as allowing an employee to request vacation time or as complex as developing a new product.
 All activities around these processes are tracked and analyzed for efficiency.

 Why is this important?
 Simply put, humans make mistakes and are the key drivers of innovation in any business because the software can’t think for itself.
 This means that when your employees spend time on repetitive processes instead of thinking of ways to grow your business, you risk manual errors (that must be corrected with additional time) for little benefit.
 Hence, process automation reduces errors and frees up your employees’ time and energy, in addition to improving efficiency.

 Why Is Business Process Automation Software Used?

 By automating business processes, especially those that are traditionally handled manually, significant benefits can be realized:

-Automation is often part of a business process management suite that includes other tools to help define, model, test, and manage a portfolio of business processes.
+Automation is often part of a business process management suite that includes other tools to help define, model, test and manage a portfolio of business processes.

-Using a drag and drop user interface, automated processes are designed to follow existing processes or improve on them.
+Using a drag and drop user interface, automated processes are designed to follow existing processes or improve them.
 In most cases, the process is documented using a process modeling tool and then reviewed by all stakeholders for accuracy.
-Once the static design is approved, work begins by designing the actual process including forms, tasks, recipients, alerts/notifications, etc. This is done using business process solutions that include pre-built tasks (complete form, submit approval, hand-off to another person, etc.) that can be arranged sequentially or in parallel.
+Once the static design is approved, work begins by designing the process, including forms, tasks, recipients, alerts/notifications, etc. This is done using business process solutions that include pre-built tasks (complete form, submit approval, hand-off to another person, etc.) that can be arranged sequentially or in parallel.